-While it can still be found by expert "Mullet hunters" is has not been a big male "hair trend" in the most recent past.
+While it can still be found by expert "Mullet hunters," it has not been a big male "hair trend" in the most recent past.

-The Mullet is controversial because society has often held the opinion that long hair on men was anarchic.
-Therefore, the Mullet, also known as the neck warmer, hockey hair, Camaro cut and mud flaps, to name just a few of the Mullet's many handles, has always been considered one of the most radical men's hairstyles.
+The Mullet is controversial because society has often held the opinion that long hair on men is anarchic.
+Therefore, the Mullet, also known as the neck warmer, hockey hair, Camaro cut, and mud flaps, to name just a few of the Mullet's many handles, has always been considered one of the most radical men's hairstyles.

 People react to the Mullet in very different ways.
 They either love it or hate it.
 It is rare for people to view the Mullet in an impartial way.
 The hairstyle generates very strong opinions.

-Although it has been spotted throughout the world, the headquarters for the Mullets & Fullets is the United States.
+Although it has been spotted throughout the world, the headquarters for Mullets and Fullets is in the United States.

-The 90s Mullet has been very popular with two distinct types of people which includes musicians and sports fans.
-In the world of musicians the Mullet is still popular with Rock/Metal and Country Western.
+In the 90s, The Mullet has been very popular with two distinct types of people, which includes musicians and sports fans.
+In the world of musicians, the Mullet is still popular with Rock/Metal and Country Western.

-In the sports world, Mullets tend to be most popular in the ice hockey world.
-Dallas Star's players Darryl Sydor and Derian Hatcher are great examples of reformed Mullets.
+In the sports world, Mullets tend to be the most popular in the ice hockey world.
+Dallas Star players Darryl Sydor and Derian Hatcher are great examples of reformed Mullets.

 Not all people shared my opinion about Michael's hair, although many did.
 Many people had the opinion that Michael's Mullet was created in response to his thinning top hair.